cambrozak/bpl001/doc/03-lesson-plan.md

 **Environment**
 - [ ] Is the IDE configured correctly?
-- [ ] Is the Operating System running the IDE properlty?
+- [ ] Is the Operating System running the IDE properly?

 **Electrical** (Mentioned, but not covered by this course)
-- [ ] Multimeter, Oscilliscope, Logic Analyzer
+- [ ] Multimeter, Oscilloscope, Logic Analyzer

 ###Equipment###
 * Laptop for Instructor with Arduino IDE and internet access